mithrandyr/SimplySql/README.md

 This module requires PowerShell Version 5.0 or greater

 ## Latest Version
+### 1.4.0
+* Added support for PSCredential on MySql, Oracle and PostGre providers, marking UserName/Password as deprecated.
+Sql Provider already had support, added deprecation warning.
+SQLite only has -Password, no change to this provider.
 ### 1.3.8
 * Fixed issue with Invoke-SqlQuery throwing an error when there is no resultset, now creates a warning.
 * Added Pester tests to cover this scenario.